-The greatest difficulty was gaining recognition by the colege authorities; however through the efforts of Max.
-J. Breitenbach Sr., and Jacob We'll, fathers of Julius Breitenbach and Monroe Weil, this was finally accomplished.
+The greatest difficulty was gaining recognition by the college authorities; however, through the efforts of Max.
+J. Breitenbach Sr., and Jacob Weil, fathers of Julius Breitenbach and Monroe Weil, this was finally accomplished.

 Maximilian Nemser was pledged and initiated near the close of the first year.
 Shortly after, difficulty arose - the novelty of a fraternity seemed to have worn off, but with the strong core ideals of the founders, the organization continued and proliferated.